 The SSL monitoring feature works in the capacity of monitoring sites and connections to your device.
 With the site advisors, an antivirus program will point out the security of the sites you visit- even the reliability of your VPN network.
 After all, VPNs are to be downloaded.

 However, with the newer forms of malware and cyber threats popping up, keeping up with this speed is mostly difficult for even some of the leading antivirus programs.
 Hence, VPNs are often left to take charge.

 The fact that many antivirus developers and companies go extra miles to advocate for the addition of a VPN to their entire protection packages show that VPNs are the new definitions of reliability in cybersecurity.

-Now, while the effectiveness of the antivirus software is not in doubt, these programs are not specially designed to effect device-to-device data encryption.
+Now, while the effectiveness of the antivirus software is not in doubt, these programs are not especially designed to effect device-to-device data encryption.
 Hence, even if your device will not be ravaged by viruses, there is little possibility that hackers would not be able to get their hands on your personal data via internet connections.

 Even so, antiviruses are not designed to run without periodical updates and they do nothing to encourage anonymity on the internet.
 So, they can protect your phone, censor your sites but would never conceal your IP address.

 Government censorship on the sites not to be frequented by citizens is popular these days.
 An example of such is the ban on visitation of cryptocurrency networks.
-A VPN network would use tunnelling to encrypt your data such that all becomes classified to outsiders and high profile hackers.
+A VPN network would use tunneling to encrypt your data such that all becomes classified to outsiders and high profile hackers.

 Even more, some VPNs come with high-level security measures (i.e. firewalls, site advisors and more) which of course encapsulates some of the work done by antivirus programs.
 A bonus is that with the best VPNs, you get access to a large number of fast servers in different countries.